 I’ve always loved stories and reading books is my dearest hobby.
 But writing is not my thing, so that is why I chose a visual way to be a storyteller.
 One of my passion have always been clothes and fabrics.
 It was clear for me to combine those two and start to tell stories as a textile designer.

-I’m inspired everything I see around me, travelling, architecture and little details.
+Everything I see around me, travelling, architecture and little details give me inspiration.
 I enjoy wandering in my hometown Helsinki like a tourist, slowly looking at houses, colors and city nature.
 In addition to the urban atmosphere I get always new ideas when walking in a forest.
 There are so many details which I would like to stop draw or take photos.